ggreif/omega/SingletonStrictness.md

 # Connection to _termination_ #

 Both strictness and termination can hopefully be treated on equal grounds by tracking [_refinement coeffects_](Coeffects.svg).
-When performing a pattern match under a constructor, equality constraints are created on _refinenement types_ the same way as equality constraints arise from proper GADT pattern matches (e.g. `Refl`).
+When performing a pattern match under a constructor, equality constraints are created on _refinenement types_ the same way as equality constraints (on _usual types_) already arise from proper GADT pattern matches (e.g. `Refl`).
 There is also a proposed notation for [such coeffects](RefinementCoeffectNotation.svg).

 # Function types #